 The tour includes a 60 minute round trip sightseeing flight from our home base in rural Abbotsford, use of kayaks or paddle boards, 4 hours on location, trip photos, and a gourmet picnic lunch from Lepp Farm Market.

-See below for the difference between June and July/August/September Glacier Kayaking.
+See photos below for the difference between June and July/August/September Glacier Kayaking.

 Got questions?
 Have a look at our FAQ page or contact us here.